Fictitious play in zero-sum stochastic games

 Our paper is most closely related to the recent paper \cite{ref:Leslie20} which presents and studies a continuous-time best-response dynamics for zero-sum stochastic games.
-They consider dynamics where each agent selects {\em a mixed strategy in an auxiliary game} and updates its strategy in the direction of its best response to opponent's current mixed strategy in the auxiliary game. {\ms A single continuation payoff (common among the agents)} is updated at a slower speed representing time average of auxiliary game payoffs up to time $t$.\footnote{The common update ensures that the auxiliary game is always zero-sum.
-This allows building on the convergence analysis provided by \cite{ref:Harris98} since two-timescale learning enables the mixed strategies to track an equilibrium associated with the estimates of the continuation-payoffs. \cite{ref:Leslie20} generalized the convergence result in \cite{ref:Vigeral10} (that extends the convergence result in \cite{ref:Shapley53} to continuous-time dynamics) to settings with asymptotically negligible (tracking) error, thus establishing convergence of their dynamics in zero-sum stochastic games.} Their dynamics involve updating mixed strategies at every state at every time.
-The authors study an alternative update rule by considering a continuous-time embedding of the actual play of the stochastic game where game transitions according to a controlled continuous-time Markov chain.
-Our paper instead considers dynamics where each agent follows a best response pure action in the auxiliary game (without any specific tie-breaking rule) while updating its $Q$-function using its belief on the opponent strategy and its current $Q$-function estimate.
-Therefore estimates of $Q$-functions do not necessarily sum to zero leading to an auxiliary game that is not necessarily zero-sum.
-Furthermore agents update their beliefs on opponent strategy and $Q$-function only for the current state within the course of stochastic game without need for such a continuous-time embedding.
+They consider dynamics where each player selects {\em a mixed strategy in an auxiliary game} and updates her strategy in the direction of her best response to opponent's current mixed strategy in the auxiliary game.
+A single continuation payoff (common among the players) is updated at a slower speed representing the time average of the auxiliary game payoffs up to time $t$.
+The common update ensures that the auxiliary game is always zero-sum.
+This allows building on the convergence analysis provided by \cite{ref:Harris98} since two-timescale learning enables the mixed strategies to track an equilibrium associated with the estimates of the continuation-payoffs.
+In \cite{ref:Leslie20}, the authors generalized the convergence result in \cite{ref:Vigeral10} (that extends the convergence result in \cite{ref:Shapley53} to continuous-time dynamics) to settings with asymptotically negligible (tracking) error, thus establishing convergence of their dynamics in zero-sum stochastic games.

+Their dynamics involve updating mixed strategies at every state at every time.
+Hence, the authors study also an alternative update rule by considering a continuous-time embedding of the actual play of the stochastic game where game transitions according to a controlled continuous-time Markov chain.
+Our paper instead considers dynamics where each player follows a best response pure action in the auxiliary game (without any specific tie-breaking rule) while updating her $Q$-function using her belief on the opponent strategy and her current $Q$-function estimate.
+Therefore, estimates of $Q$-functions do not necessarily sum to zero leading to an auxiliary game that is not necessarily zero-sum.
+Furthermore players update their beliefs on opponent strategy only for the current state within the course of stochastic game without need for such a continuous-time embedding.